ververica/flink-sql-cookbook/recipes/23/23_match_recognize.md

 :bulb: This example will show how you can use Flink SQL to detect patterns in a stream of events with `MATCH_RECOGNIZE`.

 A common (but historically complex) task in SQL day-to-day work is to identify meaningful sequences of events in a data set — also known as Complex Event Processing (CEP).
 This becomes even more relevant when dealing with streaming data, as you want to react quickly to known patterns or changing trends to deliver up-to-date business insights.
-In Flink SQL, you can easily perform this kind of tasks using the standard SQL function [`MATCH_RECOGNIZE`](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/streaming/match_recognize.html).
+In Flink SQL, you can easily perform this kind of tasks using the standard SQL clause [`MATCH_RECOGNIZE`](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/streaming/match_recognize.html).

 ## Breaking down MATCH_RECOGNIZE